 Section Relevance to Proposed Development 1.1 - Managing and Directing Land Use to Achieve Efficient and Resilient Development and Land Use Patterns; 1.1.1 e) promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs.
-The proposed development incorporates mixed-land uses including residential, retail, institutional (school) and commercial uses.
-Furthermore, the development will feature publicly accessible spaces such as the park, Station Square and Boulevard Square.
+The proposed development incorporates mixed-land uses including residential, retail, institutional (potential schools, daycares, community centre, human agency and library) and commercial uses.
+Furthermore, the development will feature publicly accessible spaces such as the Community Park, Station Square and Boulevard Square Park.
 As all of these land uses will be located near to each other, the design of the development features efficient land uses.
 For example, it encourages active transportation as many of the future residents' needs can be accomplished via a short walk or bike ride.
 Also, the development will integrate the future Park Lawn GO Station, with transportation supplemented through an internal TTC connection.
 These provide a very convenient link to downtown Toronto and the TTC subway system.
 1.2.6 - Land Use Compatibility The proposed development has been designed with sufficient separation distance to avoid potential adverse effects from major facilities.